McHenry Co. (ECWd) -

-The State’s Attorney identified $3,431.89 in taxpayer funds used for the benefit of this Miller owed corporation but missed other funds paid to it that were not paid back.
+The State's Attorney identified $3,431.89 in taxpayer funds used for the benefit of this Miller operated corporation but missed other funds paid to it that were not paid back.
 The use of public funds for a private purpose is confirmed the second Miller wrote a check to pay those public funds back.
 We call it attempting to un-rob the bank.
 This wrongdoing was ignored because it was paid back. (see page 8 of SA report for these expenditures)

-Of the few records, we were able to obtain from the Township Clerk prior to her abandoning ship as the duly appointed FOIA officer, Miller used his position as Highway Commissioner to also use taxpayer funds in the form of payments to his own company for at least 4 years, totaling $400.00.
+Of the few records, we were able to obtain from the Township Clerk prior to her abandoning ship as the duly appointed FOIA officer, Miller used his position as Highway Commissioner to also use taxpayer funds in the form of payments to this company for at least 4 years, totaling $400.00.
 There are seventeen Township Road Districts in McHenry County.
-It will be interesting to see how many of those were also using taxpayer funds to be a member of Miller’s business.
+It will be interesting to see how many of those were also using taxpayer funds to be a member of Miller's business.
 There is no record of these funds being paid back.

 In April of 2017, Anna May Miller received a $2,800.00 gift from the Miller-ran association funded by taxpayer dollars.
 Additionally, the minutes reflect the bank account was closed and a check issued for $5,422.14 but does not say who that check was issued too.
 The minutes reflect the total revenue was $15,084.05.

 Of interest is the fact Bob Miller has never disclosed this business on his Statement of Economic Interest filings and it would appear that would be required based on the very first question on those statements.